Kasabian (album): Tracks

+"Butcher Blues" was described as "cinematic" and featuring "hazy dissolves, tube station announcement vocals, and head-nodding electronic percussion".
+After the instrumental track "Ovary Stripe", "U Boat" closes out the album, featuring Pizzorno's vocals over "layered organic and electronic bliss", resulting in "space rock meeting angst rock".
+After a long gap, a hidden track plays, the Jacknife Lee remix of "Reason is Treason".

 Critical reception

 Kasabian received generally favourable reviews but music critics were mixed on the band's mixture of alternative rock and electronica.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 65, based on 21 reviews.

 AllMusic's David Jeffries praised the album for its take on different rock genres and compared them favourably to The Stone Roses and Tangerine Dream, saying that "Painting them as rock's saviors just makes the overly ambitious moments of the album look all that much bigger."
 Paul Moody of NME praised the album for its aggressive instrumentals and space rock sound resembling that of The Libertines.
 He singled out "Test Transmission" as the standout track, calling it "an indication that once they've purged the violent tendencies, a future as space-rockers in the Spiritualized mould awaits."
 Betty Clarke of The Guardian praised the album's overall sound for resembling baggy music, saying that it "sums up Kasabian's affection for experimentation of every description."

 Johnny Loftus, writing for Pitchfork, commended the album's high-energy tracks for containing production that will grab listeners' attention but felt that it loses steam in places and will send said listeners away to better records that inspired it, concluding that "Kasabian is brash, loutish, and seems liable at times to cut you; the consistent kick drum beat throughout it is like a great party's heartbeat.
 But like the roustabout in the corner, drinking all the lager and scratching up your old records, it can be more loudmouthed than substantial."
 Tom Edwards of Drowned in Sound criticized the album's songs for lacking any hooks and nuances to grab the listener's attention concluding with, "Sure this album may well sound awesome if you've just snorted a metre of charlie or recently breakfasted from a menu of 'shrooms and LSD, but for sober ears it's enough to drive anyone to drugs."
 Barry Walters of Rolling Stone criticized the band for filling the album with half-baked ideas based on influences from Happy Mondays and Primal Scream, saying that "Kasabian make the mistake of trying to be revolutionary by quoting revolutionaries."